RJDennis/SolveDSGE.jl/README.md

 Further information
 -------------------
-This version (version 0.3) represents an important update on version 0.2, which didn't allow projection-based solutions, but all of the functionality present in version 0.2 remains.
-This includes the optimal policy algorithms.
-At some point in the future, SolveDSGE's approach to solving and analyzing optimal policy is likely to be based on the model-file/solution-file framework.
-But for now, if you were using version 0.2, your code should still work as before.
+This version (version 0.4.x) represents an important update on version 0.3, which didn't allow any form of parallization.
+In the current version, at the user's discretion, models can be solved using multi-threaded projection methods.
+This version also removes support for the optimal policy routines that were present in version 0.2.
+At some point in the future, SolveDSGE's approach to solving and analyzing optimal policy is likely to be reintroduced based on the model-file/solution-file framework.

 Examples of how to use SolveDSGE to solve a model are contained in the examples folder.
 At the moment there are three examples: two stochastic models and one deterministic model.
 The example models are intended to be familiar, easy to follow, and easy to replicate.